yushulx/dotnet-twain-wia-sane-scanner/examples/installer/README.md

     ![docscan-msi-installer](https://github.com/yushulx/dotnet-twain-scanner-installer/assets/2202306/111d7d06-3142-4caf-a3c5-ae97fd995ad8)

-3. Build the `BundleDocScan` project to generate a bundle installer for the document scanner application and Dynamsoft Service.
+3. Build the `BundleDocScan` project to generate a bundle installer for the document scanner application and Dynamic Web TWAIN Service.
 You need to modify the file paths in the `Bundle.wxs` file.

     ```xml
     <MsiPackage SourceFile="..\PackageDocScan\bin\x64\Release\en-US\PackageDocScan.msi" />